gadget-framework/gadget2/docs/userguide.md

 -----------------

-The likelihood output file is generated when Gadget is started with the ”-o $<$filename$>$” option, and the output is written to the file specified after that option, so, for example, this would write the output to a file called ”likelihood.txt”:
+The likelihood output file is generated when Gadget is started with the "-o $<$filename$>$" option, and the output is written to the file specified after that option, so, for example, this would write the output to a file called "likelihood.txt":

     gadget -l -o likelihood.txt